qwc-services/qwc-services.github.io/src/topics/Search.md

 - `name` specifies the facet identifier.
 - `filter_word` is a short (human readable) name which appears as result category in the search results (i.e. `Address`).
+- `db_url` is optional and specified the DB which contains the table name specified by `table_name`.
+If not specified, the `db_url` of the search config is used.
 - `table_name` specifies the table containing the features referenced by the search index (in the format `schema.table_name`).
 - `geometry_column` specifies the name of the geometry column in this table.
 - `search_id_col` specifies the name of the id column in this table.
 If unset, field from search filter expression is used.